 Installing greenhouse film over your hoop house for the first time is where most of the questions come from when people contact our tech line at Bootstrap Farmer.
-We can honestly say that no one has ever called to tell us it was harder than they believed it would be.
+We can honestly say that no one has ever called to tell us it was harder than they first believed it would be.

 Begin by unfolding or unrolling your plastic lengthwise along the hoop house.
 You will know which side faces down (the anti-condensate side) as you will be able to read the labels from the inside of the hoop house

 Covering a hoop house is best done in the morning when winds haven’t picked up yet.
-It’s easier to start on the side working into prevailing wind.
+It’s easier to start on the side working into a prevailing wind.

-Ideally two people will each grab a corner of the plastic on the ends and begin lifting over the hoops.
-This plastic can take significant tugs so do not be afraid to pull when needed.
+Ideally, two people will each grab a corner of the plastic on the ends and begin lifting over the hoops.
+This plastic can take significant tugs, so do not be afraid to pull when needed.
 Be mindful of snagging on corners, boards, or hardware.
 This will cause rips.

 The plastic, when fully rolled out, will drape down on both sides and down both endwalls with at least 2’ all around the ground.

 Begin at the top of an endwall and work down one side to the ground and then top to bottom again on the other side.
 Then move your ladder to the opposite endwall.
 With help, pull the plastic as tight as you can toward you and begin securing the film into the channel top to bottom and side to side.